 Duty to Inform the Competent Authority:

 The master of the ship and the ship’s operator have the obligation to report immediately to the Competent Authority any unlawful act or attempt to commit an unlawful act and to provide detailed information in regards to that act.
 In Cyprus, the competent authority is the Department of Merchant Shipping.
-Furthermore, the operator has to inform and keep updated the relatives of hostages and those injured as a result of an unlawful act.
+Furthermore, the operator has a duty to inform the relatives of hostages and those injured as a result of an unlawful act, and keep them updated

 The lawyers of Michael Chambers & Co.
 LLC are able to advise and guide you on all aspects related to shipping, maritime security, engagement and licensing of Private Ship Security Companies.
 If you wish to speak to one of our lawyers, then please contact us: email@example.com